 Contribution ([6]) propose to also consider another option that the RRCReconfiguration is buffered in the descendant IAB, and the buffered RRC message is executed only when a preconfigured condition is satisfied (e.g. when the migrating IAB connect to target parent).

-Solution 1: the RRCReconfiguration for the child IAB is buffered in the parent DU, and it is only sent to the child IAB when a precondition is satisfied.
+Solution 1: the RRCReconfiguration for the child IAB is buffered in the parent DU, and it is only sent to the child IAB when a condition is satisfied.

-Solution 2: the RRCReconfiguration for the child IAB is buffered in the child IAB-MT, and it is only executed when a precondition is satisfied.
+Solution 2: the RRCReconfiguration for the child IAB is buffered in the child IAB-MT, and it is only executed when a condition is satisfied.

+Solution 3: the RRCReconfiguration for the child IAB is not buffered in the parent DU or child IAB-MT, and is executed by the child IAB-MT upon reception.
+The uplink RRCReconfigurationcomplete message and TNL migration messages from child IAB-MT are buffered in the parent DU until the migrating IAB-MT complete migration.

+Solution 4: by CU proper implementation.
+CU control the time to send RRCreconfiguration for each descendent IAB-node, the parent node of each IAB-node does not need to buffer their RRCReconfiguration, and each IAB-node can apply the RRCReconfiguration just when receiving it.

 Following aspects need to be considered: